 • Developed creative partnerships with national corporations to support local nonprofits.

-• Been featured in local and national media outlets as a result of my out-of-the-box thinking.
+• Been featured in local and national media outlets.

 • Created an online program to teach nonprofit leaders how to implement and manage a successful recurring gift campaign.

 • Formed my own consulting company through which I have the joy of working with nonprofits across the globe to help them transition their fundraising efforts from under-resourced to generating ongoing support.

 My passion is simple: to equip nonprofit leaders with the information, tools, and strategies they need to raise more money so they can increase their impact.